 What does mead taste like?
+This delicious beverage may have more of a complex flavor than you’ve imagined.
 Mead, also known as honey wine, is a traditional alcoholic beverage that is made by fermenting honey with yeast and water.

 Mead predominantly tastes like honey, since this is the main ingredient in the beverage.
 However, since the fermentation process removes much of the honey’s natural sweetness, the finished product is often a dry crisp flavor.